christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **Introduction**

-Christianity is a Flavian Dynasty (Vespasian, Titus) hijacking of one of the religions that were invented at the Alexandrian School in Egypt.
+Christianity is a Flavian Dynasty hijacking of one of the religions that were invented at the Alexandrian School in Egypt.
 The Alexandrian School was a religion-making factory that was set up by Ptolemy Soter.
 The Serapis cult, Judaism, Gnosticism, Valentinianism, Christianity, Hermeticism, Mithraism, Manichaeism, Mandaeism, and many other religions originated from there.

 Religion was the technology that the Ptolemaic dynasty used to control the vast and disparate populations they ruled and they created religions in every single conquered land.
 They would take local customs and create a syncretic man-god representing the Ptolemaic pharaoh.
 This system had one primary function: to psychologically pacify conquered populations and prevent unified rebellion.
 They would package these religions as sects of local religions because getting people to abandon their religions for a new one is an impossible task.
 However, there are thousands of sects of major religions today, many with different prophets.